OmarElalfy0/Cyber-Apocalypse-CTF-2023/Crypto/Perfect Synchronization/README.md

 </br></br></br>

-After reading the description, They minsion cutting-edge technology tools and one of these tools is ```quipqiup``` ...
+After reading the description, They use cutting-edge technology tools, and one of these tools is ```quipqiup``` ...

 After small search about it. ```quipqiup``` is a fast and automated cryptogram solver by Edwin Olson.
 It can solve simple substitution ciphers often found in newspapers, including puzzles like cryptoquips (in which word boundaries are preserved) and patristocrats (inwhi chwor dboun darie saren t).